fire/fire-proposals/docs/decisions/20220227-elixir-desktop-???.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Use my existing tooling to pipeline execute Blender workflows.
+Use my existing tooling to pipeline execute Godot workflows.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 1. everything is airgapped
 1. execute desktop elixir app
 2. create sqlite database
-3. rest queue jobs from s3
+3. queue jobs in the DAG pipeline
 4. execute pipeline using pull
-5. push to s3
+5. record success
+6. repeat

 ## Positive Consequences <!-- optional -->